ku6ryo/gpt_coder/app/SchemaSpec.md

 The asset ID can be null for container.
 The container works as put multiple assets or containers.
 Containers have children property even it is an empty array.
 Object that has assetId must not have children.
 The transform consists of x, y, z properties and they MUST be numbers.
+The rotation also consists of x, y, z properties representing rotation in degrees and they MUST be numbers.

 ```json
 [{